 Homemade Nut Milk

-1 cup soaked raw almonds (you can take the skin off after soaking for easier digestion if you feel so inclined)
+1 1/2 cups raw almonds (soak them over night and you can take the skin off after soaking for easier digestion if you feel so inclined)

 1 date soaked and pitted (optional)

 1 pinch of sea salt

 1/2 tsp or more of pure vanilla (optional)